 Reclaimed wood comes from numerous sources, such as old farmhouses and buildings more than 100 years old.
 It can be made of many species of wood, and may show marks from its formation and its use.

 Rough sawn wood mantels still show their original, circular saw marks from when the beams were first milled.
-These marks add interest and movement to the mantel, showing off the wood’s history.
+These marks add interest and movement to the mantel, showing off the old wood’s history.
 They come in many sizes and wood species, so they’ll fit in well with a variety of spaces.

-7 Reclaimed Wood Mantel Design Ideas
+7 Rustic Reclaimed Wood Mantel Design Ideas

 1. Texture on Texture

 This rough sawn beam adds a subtle contrast to the more rough-textured stone surround.
 A fully smooth wood beam would have been too stark against the stone, while something rougher would have gotten lost.
-This beam holds its own with subtle saw marks and texture, perfectly complementing the surround.
+This barn beam mantel holds its own with subtle saw marks and texture, perfectly complementing the surround.